 Liberty Specialty Markets offers specialty and commercial insurance and reinsurance products across key UK, European, Middle East, US and other international locations.
-We provide brokers and insureds with a broad range of products through both the Company and Lloyd’s markets and have over 900 staff in 25 offices.
-Liberty Specialty Markets was established in September 2013 bringing together Liberty’s company, syndicate and reinsurance operations into one combined operation, composed of three business units: Commercial, Specialty and Reinsurance.
-This integrated approach means brokers and clients can benefit from our global reach and operating efficiencies
+We provide brokers and insureds with a broad range of products through both the Company and Lloyd’s markets and have over 1,700 staff in approximately 65 offices.
+Liberty Specialty Markets was established in September 2013 bringing together Liberty’s company, syndicate and reinsurance operations into one combined operation, composed of three business units: Commercial, Specialty, and Reinsurance (Liberty Mutual Re).
+This integrated approach means brokers and clients can benefit from our global reach and operating efficiencies.

 Using insurance to reduce risk in financial transactions